js-cookie/java-cookie/README.md

 # Java Cookie
-A complete Servlet API for handling cookies
+A simple Java Servlet API for handling cookies